Lawrence High School (New Jersey)

-Lawrence High School (LHS) is a four-year comprehensive public high school in Lawrence Township, Mercer County, New Jersey, United States, serving students in ninth through twelfth grades as the lone secondary school of the Lawrence Township Public Schools.
+Lawrence High School (LHS) is a four-year comprehensive public high school in Lawrence Township, in Mercer County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Lawrence Township Public Schools.
 The school is located in the Lawrenceville section of the township.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1992.

-As of the 2021–22 school year, the school had an enrollment of 1,166 students and 99.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
-There were 190 students (16.3% of enrollment) eligible for free lunch and 70 (6.0% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,206 students and 97.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
+There were 282 students (23.4% of enrollment) eligible for free lunch and 100 (8.3% of students) eligible for reduced-cost lunch.

 The school colors are red and white.
-The school mascot is the Cardinal.
+The school mascot is the cardinal.

 History

 Lawrence High School opened in 1966 and celebrated its 50th anniversary in the 2016–2017 school year.

+Students from Plainsboro Township switched from Hightstown High School to Lawrence High School in 1979.

-Students from Robbinsville Township (known as Washington Township until 2007) had attended Lawrence High School as part of a sending/receiving relationship which ended with the final graduating class of 2007.
-Cranbury Township had previously sent students to Lawrence High School before they began a relationship with Princeton High School.
+Students from Robbinsville Township (known as Washington Township until 2007) had attended Allentown High School exclusively until the start of the 1990-91 school year and switched over to Lawrence High School as part of a sending/receiving relationship which ended with the final graduating class of 2007, after which all students attended Robbinsville High School.

+The Cranbury School District had sent students to Lawrence High School before they began a relationship with Princeton High School.

 Awards, recognition and rankings

 The school was the 102nd-ranked public high school in New Jersey out of 305 schools statewide in New Jersey Monthly magazine's September 2018 cover story on the state's "Top Public High Schools" The school had previously been ranked in the top 75 and 100 in previous years' rankings.

-The music program has been consistently rated one of the best "Communities in the Nation for Music Education" since 2005 by NAMM.
+The music program has been consistently rated one of the best "Communities in the Nation for Music Education" since 2005 by the NAMM Foundation.